-1 Hotel South Beach is a new luxury lifestyle hotel group celebrating nature with an eco-driven mission.
+1 Hotel South Beach is a luxury lifestyle hotel that celebrates nature with an eco-driven mission.
 As a Silver LEED certified project, the hotel made use of reclaimed wood throughout the interiors.
 “We’ve launched a cause, not a brand.
 We’re as much about what you see as what you’re not going to see in our hotels,” says Barry Sternlicht, CEO of Starwood Capital Group, referring to the fact that there are no paper or plastic products in guest rooms.
-Instead you’ll find, Triple Clear Water filters in all taps to replace plastic bottles, a chic little chalkboard as opposed to paper and pen and a 1 Hotels Field Guide app in place of brochures.
+Instead you’ll find, “triple clear” water filters in all taps to replace plastic bottles, a chic little chalkboard as opposed to paper and pen and a 1 Hotels Field Guide app in place of brochures.
 There’s also a small fleet of Tesla electric cars available to hotel guests.

 With so many hotel options to choose from, being green has never been easier.
 For more information on LEED certified hotel projects, visit http://www.usgbc.org and for Florida Green Lodging information, visit http://www.dep.state.fl.us/greenlodging/about.htm.

 Stay in Touch: Sign up for the Miami Insider enews to receive news, events and special offers.